LIUBINfighter/obsidian-alphatab/docs/dev/StyleSheet/diary.md

 The latest attempt involved setting globalThis.ALPHATAB_FONT to a placeholder HTTP URL ("http://localhost:12345/fake-font-dir/") and settings.core.fontDirectory to "./placeholder-fonts/".

-The user's last provided logs (after applying the latest changes to AlphaTabManager.ts from the Canvas alphatab_manager_font_fix_20240604_v2) show that settings.core.fontDirectory was correctly passed as "./fonts/" to the API, and globalThis.ALPHATAB_FONT was temporarily set.
+The user's last provided logs (after applying the latest changes to ITabManager.ts from the Canvas alphatab_manager_font_fix_20240604_v2) show that settings.core.fontDirectory was correctly passed as "./fonts/" to the API, and globalThis.ALPHATAB_FONT was temporarily set.
 However, the Font directory could not be detected error still occurred, and the <style id="alphaTabStyle"> was not created.

 A key positive observation is that document.fonts.check("1em alphaTab") consistently returns true, indicating the font data itself (from data:URL) is likely available to the browser.